IanAllen51/School-Projects/README.md

 # School-Projects

-This Repo is a representaton of Coding projects and assignments that i completed during my time at Washington State University.
+This Repo is a representaton of Coding projects and assignments that I completed during my time at Washington State University.
 The coding is a collection of C#, C++, Python, SQL, and some assembly.
 (Java projects will be added at a later time).